mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/2_LUIS.md

 + I want to see pics of sad girls
 + Show me happy baby pics

-Once we have some utterances, we have to teach LUIS how to pick out the search topic as the "facet" entity.
+Once we have some utterances, we have to teach LUIS how to pick out the **search topic** as the "facet" entity.
+Whatever the "facet" entity picks up is what will be searched.
 Hover and click over the word (or drag to select a group of words) and then select the "facet" entity.

 ![Labelling Entity](./resources/assets/LabellingEntity.jpg)